kurtcms/vco-api-ent-edge-config/README.md

 It does the following:

-1. Call the [VMware VeloCloud Orchestrator API](#reference) to download a copy of the config stack for all of the SD-WAN Edges in the enterprise network;
+1. Call the [VMware VeloCloud Orchestrator (VCO) API](#reference) to download a copy of the config stack for all of the SD-WAN Edges in the enterprise network;
 2. Export the config stacks as separate JSON files on a `Docker volume` that is mounted in the same directory of the `docker-compose.yml` file on the Docker host, or in the same directory of the Python script if it is run as a standalone service, in a number of nested directories by the date and time of the API call; and
 3. Repeat the process every 15 minutes on the hour and at :15, :30 and :45 past for an automated Edge config backup.